astroveny/aws-bootcamp-cruddur-2023/journal/week8.md

 `npm i dotenv`
 - Go to TLD dir: aws then create dir: `process-images`

-### Update S3 Bucket function
+### Add S3 Bucket function
 [Back to Top](#Week-8)

+We will start adding the requird resources by adding an S3 bucket that will be used to upload and store the processed images/Avatar

+- Define an S3 bucket by updating **thumbing-serverless-cdk-stack.ts** inside dir: lib
-- Refactor the S3 Bucket function using the following code
+- Add the S3 Bucket function using the following code
 ```ts
 const bucket = this.createBucket(bucketName)